 Failures should be recorded at the time of discovery, and the record of that failure updated promptly upon the conclusion of each failure investigation of an IROFS or management measure.
 Verify compliance with 10 CFR Part 70.62(a)(3).

-oghe inspector should cover the period beginning with the last time the log was reviewed.
+Logs Reviews.
+The inspector should cover the period beginning with the last time the log was reviewed.
 The intent of the log and record reviews is to:

 Obtain information to enable the inspector to remain cognizant of facility operations and problems;